 You may see offers for $79 or $49 letters that look official, especially when you’re stressed and need fast approval.
 But most of these cheap ESA letters are legally weak and fail once a landlord checks the details.

-Let’s investigate why low-cost ESA letters are risky, how legitimate esa letters online work, and what a fair ESA letter cost should look like.
+Let’s investigate why low-cost ESA letters are risky, how legitimate ESA letters online work, and what a fair ESA letter cost should look like.

 To understand why very cheap ESA letters are suspicious, you first need to understand normal pricing.
 When a real professional writes an ESA letter, they take on work and legal responsibility.
 They must: